 Dell Witcher *plus

-Secretary - Vestavia Hill, AL
+Secretary - Vestavia Hills, AL

 During three decades as a medical communications professional, Dell Witcher has written and produced news stories, marketing materials and videos about countless medical conditions, from the common to the uncommon.
 In 2008 she encountered a disease she had never heard of before, when elevated liver enzymes led to her diagnosis with Alpha-1 Antitrypsin Deficiency.
 Soon after her diagnosis, Dell was elected to the Alpha-1 Association Board of Directors, where she has since been involved in numerous communications projects, including serving as writer/producer of the Alpha-1 Family Awareness Video Series, the Alpha-1 Association’s 20th Anniversary Video and the Advocacy Training Video.
 In 2011, she received the Claude Baril Communications Award.
 She began her career as a radio and television news reporter, then later served as Vice President of Communications for a chain of physical rehabilitation hospitals based in the Southeast.
 In 1991 she established Witcher Communications, a communications consulting business specializing in the medical and legal industries.
-She currently resides in Vestavia Hill, Alabama, with her husband, Brunson White, and their two sons.
+She currently resides in Vestavia Hills, Alabama, with her husband, Brunson White, and their two sons.